Hello again, readers and welcome to Part Four of my five-part novelization of Red vs. Blue: The Blood Gulch Chronicles.

 Their commanding officer known only as Sarge nodded and turned to the private he was most fond of.
 "Simmons, shut him up."

-Private Simmons nodded and stepped up towards the cliff.
-"Hey Grif, shut the fuck up!" he yelled.
+"Hey Grif, shut the fuck up!"
+Private Simmons yelled.
 "Get down here and help us check out the base!"

 Simmons sighed and turned to the others.
 "I don't think he's even listening to us."